 According to Hadwen, the continental collaboration has been really helpful in building Canadian agroclimate monitoring capacity.
 “Over the last decade or so we have certainly matured a lot, and we’ve started to develop some really interesting tools and applications for Canadian producers and agricultural businesses to help deal with some of the climate threats to the farming industry, including droughts, floods, and everything else,” Hadwen says.

 AAFC’s Drought Watch website (agr.gc.ca/drought) provides access to the Canadian Drought Monitor maps and to

-other agroclimate tools such as maps showing current and past information on precipitation, temperature and various drought indices, and the Agroclimate Impact Reporter (scroll down for "When complaining about the weather makes a difference").
+other agroclimate tools such as maps showing current and past information on precipitation, temperature and various drought indices, and the Agroclimate Impact Reporter (scroll down to see sidebar).

 If you love to talk about the weather's impacts on your farming operation, the Agroclimate Impact Reporter (AIR) could be for you.
 If you want your comments about these impacts to make a difference, then AIR is definitely for you.
 And if you want to find out how the weather is impacting agriculture in your rural municipality, your province, or anywhere in Canada, then AIR is also for you.

 AIR is a cool online tool developed by AAFC that grew out of a previous program to collect information on some drought impacts.
 "We have had a program in place to monitor forage production and farm water supplies in the Prairies for well over 15 years.
 Then about three years ago, we started to develop a tool to replace that program – a tool that would be national in scope and that could gather information on a whole range of agroclimate impacts," Hadwen explains.